ares-emulator/ares/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://github.com/higan-emu/ares/blob/master/LICENSE)

 **ares** is a multi-system emulator that began development on October 14th, 2004.
-It is a descendent of [higan](https://github.com/higan-emu/higan) and [bsnes](https://github.com/bsnes-emu/bsnes/), and focuses on accuracy and preservation.
+It is a descendant of [higan](https://github.com/higan-emu/higan) and [bsnes](https://github.com/bsnes-emu/bsnes/), and focuses on accuracy and preservation.

 Official Releases
 -----------------